Raul Julia: Acting in Hollywood

 In 1987, Julia had the lead role in The Penitent.
 Later on that year, his second son with Poloway, Benjamín Rafael Juliá, was born.
 In 1988, Julia played a corrupt official in Paul Mazursky's comedy, Moon over Parador, which received negative reviews from critics.
 The following year, he co-starred with Anthony Quinn in Onassis: The Richest Man in the World, a biographic film covering the life of Aristotle Onassis.
 In 1989, Julia was cast as San Salvadoran Archbishop Óscar Romero in the biographical movie, Romero.
 During his life, Romero had been a staunch advocate of human rights, often publicly denouncing violations of these rights, which prompted his assassination during a mass.
 Julia accepted the role based on its political nature, seeking to draw attention to the issues in that region of Central America.
 To prepare for the role, he read Romero's diary and autobiography, as well as listening to or watching recordings of his messages and masses, which prompted him to rejoin the Catholic Church.
 Poloway, who is Jewish, and he decided not to raise their children in a particular religion, believing that they should make their own decisions after reaching adulthood.
 The government of El Salvador refused to allow distribution of the film because of its content, so the film received only clandestine circulation.
 Due to his activity between 1987 and 1989, Julia was ranked first in the Variety article "List of Busiest Hollywood Actors".
 Julia then starred in the 1989 film adaptation of The Threepenny Opera, recreating the role of Macheath for the movie, which was renamed Mack the Knife for its American release.

-In 1990, he was cast to as a lawyer in Presumed Innocent, receiving solid reviews for his performance.
+In 1990, he was cast to as a lawyer in Presumed Innocent, receiving critical praise for his performance.
 Prior to the filming, Julia spent time in courtrooms and studied the court system.
 Also in 1990, he appeared opposite Robert Redford in Havana, but chose to remain uncredited because the director, Sydney Pollack, refused to give him above-the-title credit.
 In 1991, when Joseph Papp died, Julia commented that the director was directly responsible for finding him roles besides that of "stereotypical Latinos", such as the "Latin lover".
 Julia was cast to play Gomez Addams in an adaptation of The Addams Family.
 He was attracted to the role because of the character's irreverent portrayal, noting, "even his depressions are wonderful".
 Since his earlier recollections of the role were of the Spanish-dubbed version of the first television series, he had to adapt the role directly from the original cartoons drawn by Charles Addams, receiving a nomination for a Saturn Award.